The Irish Wolfhound Club

 (d) to do all in its power to protect and advance the interest of the breed by encouraging sportsmanlike competition at dog shows and obedience trials;

 (e) to conduct sanctioned matches and specialty shows under the rules and regulations of The American Kennel Club.

 SECTION 3.
 The Club shall not be conducted or operated for profit and no part of any profits or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.

 SECTION 4.
 It shall be the duty of every member of the Club to forward the interests of the Breed and the Club and strive to promote honorable dealings in canine matters, and it shall be the duty of every member to report to the Club any irregularities affecting the Club or its members.

 SECTION 5.
-The use of the Irish Wolfhound Club of America emblem or name in advertising by any member is prohibited.
-(The sole exception to this rule to be informational notices placed by the Irish Wolfhound Club of America itself with the approval of its Board of Directors).
+The use of the Irish Wolfhound Club of America registered trademark (“logo”) by any member is prohibited without the express permission of the Board of Directors.

 (a) Active Membership, open to all residents of the U.S.A., eighteen years of age and older, who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
 Active Membership is also open to non-residents of the U.S.A. with the single proviso that such non-resident members are not eligible to hold office in the Club.